 [Section 8 inserted by No. 57 of 1997 s.
-92(1).]
+92(1); amended by No. 32 of 2016 s.
+95.]

 9. Visitor

-(1) The Governor shall be the Visitor of the University, and has authority, as and when he or she thinks fit, to do all things that pertain to the office of Visitor of a university as well as such particular powers as may be conferred upon him by this Act or any Statute.
+(1) The Governor is the Visitor of the University, and has the functions that Visitors usually have.

-(2) For the purposes of this section the Governor is authorised to act without the requirement of obtaining the advice and consent of the Executive Council, section 23 of the Interpretation Act 1918 2, notwithstanding.
+(2) As Visitor, the Governor may act without obtaining the advice and consent of the Executive Council.

-[Section 9 amended by No. 75 of 2000 s.
-3.]
+[Section 9 inserted by No. 32 of 2016 s.
+96.]

 10. Chancellor

-(1) There shall be a Chancellor of the University who shall be elected by the members of the Senate, and where at the time of his election the person so elected is not a member of the Senate he is by virtue of his election to the office of Chancellor of the University hereby appointed to be a member of the Senate for so long as he continues to hold office as Chancellor.
+(1) The Senate must elect a person to hold office as Chancellor of the University.

+(2A) A person who is not a member of the Senate at the time the person is elected to hold office as Chancellor is a member of the Senate for so long as the person holds office as Chancellor.

-(2) Where the Chancellor is elected from amongst the members of the Senate his election creates a casual vacancy in the office of member of the Senate.
+(2) Where the Chancellor is elected from amongst the members of the Senate the election creates a casual vacancy in the office of member of the Senate.

-(3) Subject to section 15, the Chancellor holds office for the term of 3 years from the date of his election and is eligible for re-election.
+(3) Subject to section 15, the Chancellor holds office for a term not exceeding 3 years to be determined by the Senate and is eligible for re-election.

-(4) The Chancellor shall preside at all meetings of the Senate at which he is present.
+(4) The Chancellor shall preside at all meetings of the Senate at which the Chancellor is present.

 [Section 10 amended by No. 10 of 1998 s.
-54(2).]
+54(2); No. 32 of 2016 s.
+97.]

-11. Pro-Chancellor
+11. Deputy Chancellor

-(1) There shall be a Pro-Chancellor of the University who shall be elected by the members of the Senate from amongst their number.
+(1) There shall be a Deputy Chancellor of the University who shall be elected by the members of the Senate from amongst their number.

-(2) Subject to subsection (2a) and section 15, the Pro-Chancellor holds office for the term of 2 years from the date of his election and is eligible for re-election.
+(2) Subject to subsection (2a) and section 15, the Deputy Chancellor holds office for a term not exceeding 3 years to be determined by the Senate and is eligible for re-election.

-(2a) The Pro-Chancellor ceases to hold office if he ceases to be a member of the Senate.
+(2a) The Deputy Chancellor ceases to hold office if he ceases to be a member of the Senate.

-(3) In the absence of the Chancellor, or where there is a vacancy in the office of Chancellor, the Pro-Chancellor shall preside at all meetings of the Senate at which he is present and may exercise all the functions of the Chancellor.
+(3) In the absence of the Chancellor, or where there is a vacancy in the office of Chancellor, the Deputy Chancellor shall preside at all meetings of the Senate at which the Deputy Chancellor is present and may exercise all the functions of the Chancellor.

 [Section 11 amended by No. 10 of 1998 s.
-54(3) and (4).]
+54(3) and (4); No. 32 of 2016 s.
+98.]

 12. Senate

-(1) The membership of Senate shall consist of —
+(1) The Senate consists of the following members —

-(a) the persons holding or acting in the office of Chancellor and of Vice-Chancellor respectively;
+(a) the Chancellor;

+(b) the Vice-Chancellor;

-(b) 3 persons elected by and from the members of the full-time academic staff of the University in the manner prescribed by Statute;
+(c) one person who is a member of the academic staff of the University and who is elected by the academic staff of the University in the manner prescribed by Statute;

-(c) one person elected by and from the full-time officers and servants of the University who are not members of the full-time academic staff of the University in the manner prescribed by Statute;
+(d) one person who is a member of the non-academic salaried staff of the University, and who is elected by the non-academic salaried staff of the University in the manner prescribed by Statute;

+(e) 2 persons who are students —

+(i) one of whom is an undergraduate student and who is elected by the undergraduate students in the manner prescribed by Statute; and

-(d) 2 persons elected by and from the students in the manner prescribed by Statute;
+(ii) one of whom is a postgraduate student and who is elected by the postgraduate students in the manner prescribed by Statute;

-(e) 2 persons elected by Convocation from the members of Convocation in the manner prescribed by Statute;
+(f) 2 persons who are graduates of the University and who are elected by the graduates of the University in the manner prescribed by Statute;

-(f) 6 members appointed by the Governor;
+(g) 3 members appointed by the Governor on the recommendation of the Minister;

-(g) up to 3 persons as are co-opted to serve as members of the Senate by an absolute majority of the other members.
+(h) not more than 5 persons co-opted to serve as members of the Senate by an absolute majority of the other members;